Celtic Deities: 14 Lesser-Known Celtic Gods and Goddesses

 There’s Brigid, the triple Irish goddess of smithing, poetry and healing.
 There’s The Morrigan, the shapeshifter who gathers the dead from the battlefield.
 Even the Dagda and Danu’s names have seen a resurgence in modern Celtic paganism.
 But what about the hundreds of other Celtic deities out there?
 They’re just waiting on us to speak their names again.
 To honor their presence on our altars.
-Here’s ten of the lesser-known Celtic gods and goddesses worth including in your pagan practice.
+Here’s fourteen of the lesser-known Celtic gods and goddesses worth including in your pagan practice.
+Because hey, obscure gods need love too.

 Who Are the Celtic Gods?
 Where Do They Come From?